- Cerebrium

 This is the Cerebrium API key used to authenticate your request.
 You can get it from your Cerebrium dashboard.

 The content type of your request.
-Must be application/json.
+Must be application/json or multipart/form-data if sending files.

 A list of data points you would like to send to your model. e.g. for 1 data point of 3 features: [[1,2,3]].